hmellor/auction-website/README.md

   - Admins can access all auction and user data.

 ### Creating an admin account and initialising your auctions
-The final step in setting up your auction is to create an admin account and use it to initialise your auctions.
+The final step in setting up your auction is to create an admin account and use it to initialise and monitor your auction.

 To create an admin account:
-- Host your website either locally or on GitHub Pages and log in to your website.
+- Host your website either locally or on GitHub Pages and log in to the website.
 - Then go to your Firestore console and find the document for the user you just created.
-- There should be a field in the document called `admin` which has the value `"false"`.
-You must now create a password (or hash) that enables admin access and set the `admin` field to this value.
+- There should be a boolean field in the document called `admin` which has the value `"false"`.
+Change its type to string and enter your desired admin password*.
+The longer and more complicated the password the better, consider using something like an MD5 hash.
+You'll never actually have to enter it anywhere, it's just used when validating your Firestore requests.
-- Go to your Firestore rules and replace `"insert long random secret string"` with your admin password.
+- Go to your Firestore rules and replace `insert long random secret string` with the password you **just created**.

-- You have now created your admin account.
+> *_**Please** don't reuse one of your existing passwords!
+While the Firestore rules should prevent bad actors from reading your user's data, don't risk it.
+I can't be responsible for leaked passwords due to a misconfigured project_

 To initialise the auctions:
-- With the device you used to create your admin account, head to your website.
+- With the device you used to create your admin account, head to your website and navigate to the admin page by clicking the `Admin` button in the top right.
 - Open the developer console (F12) and enter `resetAll()` into the console.
 - This will revert the entire auction to the initial state specified in `js/firebase.js` (as long as you are admin), be careful with this one!
 - You can also reset individual items using the `resetItem(i)` function.
-- Your auction is now ready.
+- You can also use this `Admin` page to monitor the status of your auction.